Twelve Angry Men (Westinghouse Studio One): Act II

+The Foreman then reads the votes to everyone and, to their surprise, finds that another juror voted “not guilty”.
 There are now only 10 guilty votes.
-Juror #9 (Joseph Sweeney) admits that he was the one who changed his vote.
+Juror #10 demands to know who it was, & Juror #3 believes it was #5 and berates him for it.
+Juror #9 (Joseph Sweeney) defends him and admits that he was the one who changed his vote.

 Juror #8 focuses on the noise from the elevated train that passed by as the murder took place.
 One of the witnesses, an old man, claimed that he heard the defendant say, "I'm going to kill you," and then heard the body drop one second later.
 He questions how the witness could have heard these things, at a distance, with the train roaring by.
 Juror #5 changes his vote to not guilty.
 The vote is now 9–3.

 Juror #8 next questions how the old man who's had a stroke and walks with two canes could have gotten up out of bed and run through his apartment to see the defendant running down the stairs.
 The old man testified this happened only 15 seconds after the murder.
-Juror #3 says the old man may have been confused when he said 15 seconds: "He's an old man.
-You saw him.
-Half the time he was confused.
-How can he be positive about anything?"
+Juror #3 notes the old man was confused during the trial and suggests he may not have been precise when he stated it was 15 seconds.
 Juror #3 and the others pause, reacting to the import of Juror #3's question.
 Juror #8 performs a reenactment to show that the old man could not have gotten up and walked that distance in 15 seconds.
-Juror #3 complains about Juror #8's dishonesty and says the kid's got to burn.
+Juror #2 times him with a watch and reveals the reenactment took 41 seconds. #8 then tells everyone that the old man must have assumed it was the defendant as soon as he heard footsteps before opening the door.
+Juror #3 complains about Juror #8's dishonesty and insists the defendant must face punishment.
 When Juror #8 calls Juror #3 a sadist, Juror #3 lunges and threatens to kill him.